obehr/phoniebox_hat/README.md

  - Screw clamps for connecting buttons and LEDs
  - Pin headers for RFID-RC522 and I2C
  - Battery disconnect circuit (the OnOff SHIM is awesome but I didn't want a separate PCB)
+ - USB-C connector for power supply

 The PCB complies to the official [HAT specification](https://github.com/raspberrypi/hats).
 Schematic and layout are done in KiCad 6.0.
+When ordering five PCBs including assembly at JLCPCB, one board costs around 18 USD.

 ![Screenshot of PCB](doc/PCB.png)